KwnGou/MenuListApp/README.md

 MenuListApp is a Single Page Application it was created using Microsoft Visual Studio 2022 Community Edition and Microsoft SQL Server 2019 Developer Edition.
 The main layout of the client is based on the standard application layout of Radzen Blazor Studio application.
+The application functiosn as a cook book and shopping list generator.

 Listed below are three alternative ways to build and run this app: